mariabelinska/contact-manager/README.md

 Run the app with `npm start`.

-Drag and drop reorder implemented from: https://codesandbox.io/s/k260nyxq9v.
+Drag and drop implemented from: https://codesandbox.io/s/k260nyxq9v.

 This is a front end application example.
 In order it to run, first run the API from https://github.com/martintints/ContactsDemo